cometbft/cometbft/spec/mempool/gossip/dog.md

     node.receiveFromPeer(handleMessage),
     ```

-3. A node disseminates a transaction in its mempool to a subset of peers.
+3. A node disseminates a transaction currently in its mempool to a subset of peers.
     ```bluespec "steps" +=
     // Transaction dissemination
     nondet node = oneOf(nodesInNetwork)